TULiberalArts/Religion/pages/undergradaute.md

 description: >-
   Major or minor in Religion at Temple University.
 Study comparative religion in the historical and cultural mecca of Philadelphia.
-keywords: >-
-  BA in Religion, major in religion, temple department of religion, minor in religion
+keywords: 'BA in Religion, major in religion, advising, minor in religion, fly in four, tuition, advising, admissions'
 layout: page
 published: true
 sidebar: true